Franklin ClearBridge Canadian Equity

 Mandate repositioning

-At year end, the Mandate’s largest sector exposures were financials, industrials and energy.
-Relative to the benchmark, it has overweight exposures to the generally defensive consumer staples and utilities sectors, as well as industrials.
-The Mandate has its most notably underweight exposures to the typically value/cyclical oriented financials, materials and energy sectors.
+At the end of the first quarter, the mandate’s largest sector exposures were to financials, industrials and energy.
+Relative to the benchmark, the mandate has overweight exposures to the generally defensive consumer staples and utilities sectors, as well as industrials.
+The mandate has its most notably underweight exposures to the typically value/cyclical-oriented financials, materials and energy sectors.

 To discuss your investment strategy, speak to your IG Advisor.